What is the Standard Arbitration Clause?

 What if a party fails to pay its share of the costs?

-If one of the parties fails to pay its share of the advance on costs, the other party may substitute for it so that the arbitration can proceed (9.3).
+If one of the parties fails to pay its share of the advance on costs, the other party may substitute for it so that the arbitration can proceed (see Article 9.3 of the BAT Arbitration Rules).

 Who will decide the dispute?